 It was also all charcoal grilling.
-Early in the summer, upon seeing the state of our neglected gas grill, I bought a Weber, a few chimney starters, and some new tools, including a Thermapen, a fancy instant-read thermometer that has proven to be a trusty pal.
-I also took the time to study up on marinating, because at the start of every grilling season the same questions seem to arise : Is marinating really necessary?
-And if so, for how long?
-Is salt in the marinade a no-no or a must?
-What about acid?
+Early in the summer, upon seeing the state of our neglected gas grill, I bought a charcoal Weber, a pair of chimney starters, and some new tools, including a Thermapen, a fancy instant-read thermometer that I cannot encourage enough people to buy.

 For charcoal grilling, I fill two chimney starters with coals and let them burn for about 30 minutes.
 Then I dump the coals into grill, replace the grate and let it heat for at least 5 minutes before placing the meat on top.
 I grill these uncovered when using charcoal, but when using my gas grill, I cover the grill.